tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 	- Disable Secure Boot
 	- recommended: set the EFI partition with Clover as the first boot loader

-2. Prepare a macOS installer on a USB flash drive with Clover added (use e.g. Unibeast to create it)
+2. Prepare a macOS installer on a USB flash drive with OC or Clover added
-3. Replace the EFI folder in the USB EFI partition with this INCLUDED EFI FOLDER
+3. Replace the EFI folder in the USB EFI partition with the matching one (OC or Clover) from this repo
 4. Boot into USB and select macOS installer
-5. On first boot Trackpad will not work - you do need a mouse connected via USB.
+5. Recommended: a mouse connected via USB in case Trackpad does not work right away
 6. Follow macOS install instructions (you can find them in your favorite hackintosh forum) to boot into macOS.

 # Steps after installing macOS